jronallo/microdata_schemaorg_example/source/code4lib.html.md

 > data to be annotated does not follow a convenient tree structure.
 > [Microdata specification itemref attribute](http://www.whatwg.org/specs/web-apps/current-work/multipage/microdata.html#attr-itemref)

-In our example above we already have an `id` of main_image_and an `itemprop` with the value "image" on the image.
-All that we need to give our Photograph an image property  is add
-`itemref="main_image"` to `div#metadata`.
-This adds it to the queue of locations in the DOM to check for properties.
+In our example above the `img` already has an `id` of "main_image" and an `itemprop` with the value "image."
+All that we need to do to use that image property for the Photograph is add `itemref="main_image"` to `div#metadata`.
+The `itemref` adds elements with that id attribute to the queue of locations in the DOM to check for properties for the item created on the same element.
+Here is the relevant markup:

     <img id="main_image" alt="Students jumping in front of Memorial Bell Tower"
             src="/images/bell_tower.png" itemprop="image">